What is a Google Business Profile?

 Given that around 20% of people that search for a local business intend to visit/contact it that same day, it's vital that your details are kept up to date.

-Following a June 2020 update to Google My Business, there are now three types of opening hours available for you to configure:
+Following a June 2020 update to Google Business Profiles, there are now three types of opening hours available for you to configure:

 Here's how to find them:

 These are the standard hours that your business is open.
 These can range from 24 x 7 (although we'd rarely recommend doing that) to more complicated combinations with multiple opening and closing times in a single day, varying throughout the week.

 It's important that these are accurate, and match any opening hours you've specified on other sites, e.g. a Facebook page or a Tripadvisor profile.

 You must also set standard hours if you want to be able to set 'more' or 'special' hours.

 This is a relatively new feature, added in June 2020.
 It's been added to help businesses through the COVID-19 pandemic, but we suspect it'll be a permanent feature.